 MyMulti tickets do not cover special event buses (buses specially contracted for big sports events, for example) and Sydney Australia tourist buses.

 They also cover the light rail (tram) system.

 And all users of Sydney transport pay an extra fee for train travel to or from an airport line station.

-Here is a link to a downloadable pdf file of a map of the entire greater city area covered by Sydney's MyMulti tickets (opens in a new page).
+Here is a downloadable pdf file of a map of the area covered by Sydney's MyMulti tickets (opens in a new page).
 You'll see it's extensive.
-You're unlikely to need anything more to cover your Sydney travel needs.
+You're unlikely to need anything more for your Sydney travel needs.

 If you're in Sydney for only one or two days then a MyMulti Day Pass is for you.
-Except for the general exclusions already mentioed there are no limitations at all on this ticket.
+Except for the general exclusions already mentioned there are no limitations at all on this ticket.